cloakware-ctf/rhme3-writeups/auto_psy/notes.md

 Gateway is on 7e0/7e8.
 I probably need to do something there...
 	- trying another rom-dump on 7e0, substantially different...
+	- most of the bindiff carried over, lots of minor changes
+	- victory() isn't broken anymore

 Updated offsets:
 	avr_loader_emu(0x35b4, 0x2000, 0x2146)